 Mitigating Risk While Moving Life-Saving Treatments Across The Globe

-Simulation software, real time monitoring, and innovative temperature-sensitive packaging solutions from CSafe enabled humanitarian organization Direct Relief to deliver life-saving antibody treatments to underserved countries and regions across the world.
+Simulation software, real time monitoring, and innovative temperature-sensitive packaging solutions from CSafe enabled a humanitarian organization to deliver life-saving antibody treatments to underserved countries and regions across the world.

-Working in close collaboration, Direct Relief and CSafe employed simulation software to define and assess new shipping lanes for the emergency response shipments.
-By establishing a completely new Egyptian shipping lane, and utilizing innovative pallet-inpallet shippers created by CSafe, Direct Relief has been able to expand its cold chain deliveries to additional countries including Indonesia, Ukraine, and Zambia, all without experiencing detrimental temperature excursions.
+Working in close collaboration, a humanitarian organization and CSafe employed simulation software to define and assess new shipping lanes for the emergency response shipments.
+By establishing a completely new Egyptian shipping lane, and utilizing innovative pallet-in-pallet shippers created by CSafe, the organization has been able to expand its cold chain deliveries to additional countries including Indonesia, Ukraine, and Zambia, all without experiencing detrimental temperature excursions.

 The Opportunity

-To help solve their unique shipping challenges, Direct Relief turned to CSafe.
+To help solve their unique shipping challenges, the organization turned to CSafe.

 Using data from the simulation software, CSafe’s technical consultants and support team analyzed every aspect of the cold chain.
 Opportunities and risks were assessed, and optimal lanes of shipping were determined.
 Through these analyses, the team settled on delivering pallets through a completely new lane to Cairo.
 But the work was far from over.